-What is a ESC?
+What is an ESC?

 Back

-What is a ESC?
+What is an ESC?

 A common question received about BLDC ESCs is the difference between bus current and phase current.
 Bus current is the current that is supplied to the ESC from a battery or power supply.
 Phase current is the current that the ESC outputs to the motor.
 Hargrave Technologies' ESCs are rated by their phase current output ability, and this distinction is important.